headzoo/etcdsh/README.md

 * Write the command history to a file, eg `$HOME/.etcdsh_history`.
 * Auto complete needs to work recursivly.
 * Process command switches.
+* LS short output needs to be spaced better.
 * Handle pipes and redirection.